Shoutout to my friend Luke Wagoner for lending me the Creative Aurvana Live! for demo purposes.

 Aside from that just sit down, shut up, and listen to some music. 😛

-The Creative Aurvana Live does well with most genres including Rap/Hip-Hop, Rock, EDM, and anything in between.
-It’s sound signature is going to work with most everything because it’s fairly balanced at the end of the day.
+Its sound signature is going to work with almost everything because it’s fairly balanced at the end of the day.

 Click to see the Aurvana in action!

 Can’t recommend these enough as an entry-level foray into the audiophile world.

 Though the treble can get a bit hot and strident at times, the overall sound profile of this headphone is nearly perfect for a product in this price range.

 Bass reach/extension and thump are spot on, with a fantastic mid-range presence and plenty of excitement to boot.

 Well, that’s about it for today my friend!
 I hope you’ve gotten some valuable information out of this Creative Aurvana Live!
 Headphone Review.

 Does this headphone sound like the perfect entry-level audiophile can?
 Be sure to let me know!!

 If you have any other questions or feel I’ve missed the mark on something, leave a comment down below or Contact me!

 I very much look forward to speaking with you…